Is Cottage Cheese Safe During Pregnancy? (Updated 2026 Guide)

 Can I eat cottage cheese during pregnancy?

-Yes, cottage cheese is safe and nutritious during pregnancy when made from pasteurized milk.
-It's an excellent source of protein, calcium, and B vitamins that support fetal development.
-Virtually all cottage cheese sold in US grocery stores is pasteurized.
-Just check the label to confirm and ensure the product is fresh and properly refrigerated.
+Yes, cottage cheese is safe and healthy during pregnancy when made from pasteurized milk.
+Virtually all cottage cheese sold in US grocery stores is pasteurized, making it a safe choice.
+Cottage cheese provides excellent protein, calcium, and B vitamins that support fetal development.
+Just check the label to confirm it's made with pasteurized milk, and avoid any unpasteurized varieties you might find at farmers markets.

 What are the risks of cottage cheese during pregnancy?